MrOvkill/epicutils/README.md

-# epicutils
+# Epic Utilities
-A collection of utilities I tend to re-use or re-write a lot.
+A collection of utilities I tend to re-use or re-write a lot.<br />
+Version 0.0.0